lyquyen551999/11401_CS203A/Lessons/Stack_and_Queue/README.md

-# Module 04: Stack & Queue - The Disciplined Lists
+# Stack & Queue - The Disciplined Lists

 ## 1. Introduction: Law and Order
 Unlike Arrays and Linked Lists which act like "free-for-all" storage, **Stacks** and **Queues** are strict disciplinarians.
 They enforce specific rules on how data enters and leaves.